anthonyrisinger/cga/README.md

 4. **Differentiable rendering** where consistent gradient computation matters
 5. **Small scenes** where the architectural benefits dominate

 For differentiable rendering in particular, GA provides significant advantages.
 The meet operation has a consistent geometric interpretation across all primitive types, making gradient computation more uniform and reducing the special-case handling that plagues traditional differentiable ray tracers.
+Consider neural radiance fields (NeRF) and similar techniques that require computing gradients through the entire rendering pipeline—GA's uniform treatment of intersections simplifies automatic differentiation significantly.

 #### Illumination: Richer Physical Representation